 You immediately see that you and your children will be reading Acts 2:1-36 in your Bible, plus Deuteronomy 30:11-20 in The Discoverer's Bible for Young Readers.
 You will also be memorizing Philippians 4:6-7 throughout the week, and listening to Track 5 from the Sing the Word CD/Digital files.
 After the Bible reading and prayer — not only for your own family, but for the Cree people in the American Indian Prayer Guide— you begin reading.

-You will also be reading chapter 2 in The Landmark History of the American People and chapter 1 in Johnny Tremain.
-If you're using the Regular Readers, you'll read pages 75-81 from The Skippack School or chapter 13 from The Secret of the Sealed Room if you've chosen the Advanced Readers package.
+You will also be reading part 2 in chapter 6 of The Landmark History of the American People and the rest of chapter 3 in Johnny Tremain.
+Finally, you'll read pages 50-57 from The Skippack School.

 All of your kids are gathered around you on the couch.
 They're mesmerized as history comes alive before them in the award-winning words of the authors whose books you are reading....
 After twelve weeks, you're hardly surprised when you ask them questions about the stories you're reading and they're able to discuss them intelligently.
 You know they're learning... and you're all having fun.